-At the June 30, 2016 valuation date, the following employees were covered by the benefit terms:
+At the June 30, 2017 valuation date, the following employees were covered by the benefit terms:

 Valley Falls Fire District Cumberland Fire District Cumberland Hill Fire District North Cumberland Fire District

-Retirees and beneficiaries 9 8 11 11
+Retirees and beneficiaries 9 9 11 12

-Inactive, nonretired members 4 1 0 1
+Inactive, nonretired members 4 2 1 1

-Active members 12 15 13 11
+Active members 11 17 12 11

-Total 25 24 24 23
+Total 24 28 24 24

 Contributions - The amount of employee and employer contributions have been established under Rhode Island General Law Chapter 45-21.
-General employees are required to contribute 1% of their salaries.
+General employees with less than 20 years of service as of June 30, 2012 are required to contribute 1% of their salaries.
+General employees with more than 20 years of service as of June 30, 2012 are required to contribute 8.25%.
 Public safety employees are required to contribute 9% of their salaries.
 The Cumberland Fire District (CFD) contributes at a rate of covered employee payroll as determined by an independent actuary on an annual basis.
 The General Assembly can amend the amount of these contribution requirements.
-The (CFD) contributed \$716,089 in the year ended June 30, 2018 which was 21.81% of annual covered payroll.
+The Cumberland Fire District contributed \$786,172 in the year ended June 30, 2019 which was 24.03% of annual covered payroll.

-Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2016 and rolled forward to June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement.
+Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2017 and rolled forward to June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.